 The Piazza Costa outside our hotel.
 Augustus Caesar built a military harbor just south of Ravenna, called Classe ("the Fleet"), and turned it into the Roman fleet's headquarters for the Eastern Mediterrean region, and it remained a vital military port for the next 500 years.
-The city flourished under the Roman Empire, especially after in AD 402 little Emperor Honorius and his boss General Stilicho moved the capital of the Western Roman Empire from Milano (planted there by Diocletian in 286), where Alaric's Visigoths were at that time roaming around pretty freely, to Ravenna, surrounded by marshes and boasting port facilities for a quick getaway if required.
+The city flourished under the Roman Empire, especially after in AD 402 Emperor Honorius and his boss General Stilicho moved the capital of the Western Roman Empire from Milan (planted there by Diocletian in 286), where Alaric's Visigoths were at that time roaming around pretty freely, to Ravenna, surrounded by marshes and boasting port facilities for a quick getaway if required.

 A frightening sort of welcome, but she's inanimate (so far).
 "The Piadina of the Orange".
 The piadina is a wonderful sort of flat-bread sandwich of the Romagna region.
 But oranges?
 She just stands there and never moves!
 But if she did, it would be worse.

 The Via IV Novembre.
-Those were exciting times for Ravenna, the Emperor Honorius hiding out here whilst Alaric's Visigoths finally lost patience with him and sacked the city of Rome in 410 in lieu of promised land for farming; the Emperor's sister Galla Placidia carried off to France and married to Alaric's Gothic successor Ataulf in Narbonne in 414; a good stretch of peace and prosperity under Galla Placidia's reign as regent for her son Valentinian III from her second marriage; and then the Fall of the Roman Empire in AD 476 when 'barbarian' Odoacar, a disgruntled Roman military officer, besieged and captured Ravenna and put the emperor, the teenager Romulus Augustus, out to pasture with a pension.
+Those were exciting times for Ravenna, the Emperor Honorius hiding out here whilst Alaric's Visigoths finally lost patience with him and sacked the city of Rome in 410 in lieu of promised land for farming; the Emperor's sister Galla Placidia carried off to France and married to Alaric's Gothic successor Ataulf (or Athaulf) in Narbonne in 414; a good stretch of peace and prosperity under Galla Placidia's reign as regent for her son Valentinian III from her second marriage; and then the Fall of the Roman Empire in AD 476 when 'barbarian' Odoacar, a disgruntled Roman military officer, besieged and captured Ravenna and put the emperor, the teenager Romulus Augustulus, out to pasture with a pension.

 Kristin revisiting the scene of the Fall of the Roman Empire.